 Jacob: I am personally fascinated by the events of WWII, as my grandfather was at Normandy two days after D-Day.
 I’ve watched copious amounts of documentaries on the subject, and I love to read articles and books about the war.
 To actually be in such a place, to have the opportunity to immerse myself in this history by visiting these tunnels, made me completely speechless.
 The second you walked into the mountainside you felt this sense of palpable dread and the reality of the events that took place there.
 I’m speechless about the trip, but if I can say this, visiting this place has made my want of visiting a concentration camp all the more desirable, if anything to come to terms with this conflicted sense of fascination I have with WWII.
 I’m thankful for the opportunity that Szymon gave us by bringing us here and telling us his view of the history of his country.
 It’s important that we got to see a place like this, and to experience this history.
 I urge others to do the same, to pay attention, and learn from what humanity has been through…we can’t afford to repeat those events.

 Terence: This year we were lucky enough to go to Poland for a day to see some cultural and historical sites and one of the most intense places we visited was Project Riese.
 A huge series of tunnels make up an underground network known as Project Riese.
-The area is currently a historical site where visitors can come and take tours.
+The area is a historical site where visitors can come and take tours.
 During the Nazi occupation of Poland these tunnels were used for unknown reasons and were host to numerous prisoners.
 When the allies were liberating Europe, the Nazis abandoned the site, blowing the entrances and leaving the prisoners inside to die.
 As we were walking in these tunnels and we were learning about their history, a great sense of grief washed over the group.
 It was very sad to be in a place where such inhumane crimes took place.
 After the tour, our Polish colleague told us that it’s important to learn about this so that we are not doomed to repeat history and so that we have a greater appreciation for what we have.
 This experience was very emotional and impactful for our entire team.

 Sindy: When first walking into these tunnels my sense of excitement to learn about another piece of Europe’s history suddenly changed to feel frightened and at one point even panicked by the atmosphere that I felt just a few steps after walking in.
 I always read about the brutality of WWII but never did I imagine standing in the same place where men, women and children were forced to create these tunnels in poor conditions.
-I really appreciated how the tour guides had sectional audio/visual structure performances that allowed us to witness first-hand how things occurred back then.
+I really appreciated how the tour guides had audio/visual performances that allowed us to witness first-hand how things occurred back then.
 I also cherished the memorial service through the intercom as we walked out.
 Experiencing these tunnels and learning more of the history really opened my eyes when it comes to hiking around and researching these areas of study that we are at in the Czech Republic.
-I’ve realized that though these are breathtaking places, one needs to look back and remember what occurred a few years ago and be thankful for each time they foot into this country.
+I’ve realized that though these are breathtaking places, one needs to look back and remember what occurred a few years ago and be thankful for each time they set foot into this country.
 It holds much more respect than I would have ever imagined and for that I am thankful.